 How Do Humans Get Bird Flu?

 People catch bird flu by close contact with birds or bird droppings.
-Exactly what "close contact" means differs from culture to culture.

 People don't catch the virus from eating fully cooked chicken or eggs.

 There were a few cases where one infected person caught the bird flu virus from another person, but only after close personal contact.

 In Indonesia in 2006, bird flu spread to eight members of one family.
 Seven of them died.
 It's not clear exactly how this happened.
 Family members likely had similar contacts with infected birds.
 They may also have shared genes that made them particularly susceptible to the virus.
 However, casual contact does not seem to be involved.

 Has Bird Flu Been Seen in the U.S.?

 Various strains of bird flu pop up in U.S. poultry from time to time.
 When they do, all affected poultry flocks are culled.

 For example, in 2004, a highly dangerous bird flu strain appeared in a Texas chicken flock.
 The outbreak involved an H5N2 virus (not the H5N1 bird flu).
 By April 2004, the outbreak had been eradicated.
 No human infections were detected.

 The bird flu virus, avian influenza A, is divided into two main categories: